SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 ---

-Inference is task of applying our trained model to some new and unseen data, often called *prediction*.
+Inference is the task of applying our trained model to some new and unseen data, often called *prediction*.
 Thus, scaling inference is different from scaling data loading and training, mainly due to inference normally only using a single data point (or a few).
-As we can neither parallelize the data loading or parallelize using multiple GPUs (at least not in any efficient way), this is of no use to us when we are doing inference.
-Secondly, inference is often not something we do on machines that can perform large computations, as most inference today is actually either done on *edge* devices e.g. mobile phones or in low-cost-low-compute cloud environments.
-Thus, we need to be smarter about how we scale inference than just throwing more compute at it.
+As we can neither parallelize the data loading nor parallelize using multiple GPUs (at least not in any efficient way), this is of no use to us when we are doing inference.
+Additionally, performing inference is often not something we do on machines that can perform large computations, as most inference today is actually either done on *edge* devices e.g. mobile phones or in low-cost-low-compute cloud environments.
+Thus, we need to be smarter about how we scale inference than just throwing more computing power at it.

-In this module we are going to look at various ways that you can either reduce the size of your model and or make your model faster.
+In this module, we are going to look at various ways that you can either reduce the size of your model or make your model faster.
 Both are important for running inference fast regardless of the setup you are running your model on.
 We want to note that this is still very much an active area of research and therefore best practices for what to do in a specific situation can change.

 ## Choosing the right architecture

 Assume you are starting a completely new project and have to come up with a model architecture for doing this.
-What is you strategy?
-The common way to do this, is to look at prior work on similar problems that you are facing and either directly choosing the same architecture or creating some slight variation hereof.
+What is your strategy?
+The common way to do this is to look at prior work on similar problems that you are facing and either directly choose the same architecture or create some slight variation hereof.
 This is a great way to get started, but the architecture that you end up choosing may be optimal in terms of performance but not inference speed.

-The fact is that not all base architectures are created equal, and a 10K parameter model with one architecture can have significantly different inference speed than another 10K parameter model with another architecture.
-For example, consider the figure below which compares a number of models from the [timm] package, colored based on their base architecture.
-The general trend is that the number of images that can be processed by a model per sec (y-axis) is inverse proportional to the number of parameters (x-axis).
+The fact is that not all base architectures are created equal, and a 10K parameter model with one architecture can have a significantly different inference speed than another 10K parameter model with another architecture.
+For example, consider the figure below which compares an number of models from the [timm](https://github.com/huggingface/pytorch-image-models) package, colored based on their base architecture.
+The general trend is that the number of images that can be processed by a model per sec (y-axis) is inversely proportional to the number of parameters (x-axis).
 However, we in general see that convolutional base architectures (conv) are more efficient than transformer (vit) for the same parameter budget.

 <figure markdown>
 ![Image](../figures/infer_param_count.jpg){ width="800" }